Vision-Action Policy 2025-2026

 correlated noise

-Instead of predicting one average trajectory, the model starts from noise shaped like real robot motions and iteratively refines it into precise actions.
-Cross-attention so the decoder actually looks at the scene before deciding what to do.
+Instead of predicting one average trajectory, the model starts from noise shaped like real robot motions and refines it step by step into precise actions.
+I added cross-attention so the decoder looks at the scene before it decides what to do.

 PRANA v2 Architecture

-v2 architecture — context encoder + cross-attention action decoder with flow matching
+v2 architecture: context encoder plus cross-attention action decoder with flow matching

-• 4-layer context encoder (self-attention over vision + state)
+• 4 layer context encoder (self-attention over vision plus state)

 • Flow matching: 10 Euler denoising steps at inference